HowardLee134/HowardLee134/README.md

 - 🔭 I’m currently working on a VR application for a 3D Tooth visualization for UOP Dental students

 - 💼 Current seeking for a Full-time job opportunity.
+Email: howard199668@gmail.com

 - 😄 Pronouns: He/Him.